Re-entry permit

-A re-entry permit is required by some countries, for their citizens or tourists who leave the country for an extended period of time.
+A re-entry permit is issued by some countries to permanent residents and other residence permit holders to maintain their residency status while travelling abroad, and to return as residents.

 For example, the United States issues a re-entry permit to a resident alien who plans to travel abroad for an extended period of time (up to two years) while maintaining their permanent residency.